mlopes/marco-lopes.com/articles/_posts/2017/2017-09-11-OSD-for-showing-STDOUT-in-xmonad.md

 Recently I've been looking a bit into Haskell.
 This has proven specially useful since I've been using XMonad as my primary window manager for some time now.
-This newlly acquired understanding of Haskell allows me therefore to go a step further in the configuration of my working environment.
+This newly acquired understanding of Haskell allows me therefore to go a step further in the configuration of my working environment.

 A few days ago, I've written some configuration to map a keybinding to an